ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 #### Partitioning by Hash of Key
 * Because of this risk of skew and hot spots, many distributed datasources use a hash function to determine the partition for a given key
-* A good hash function takes skewed data andmakes it uniformly distributed
+* A good hash function takes skewed data and makes it uniformly distributed
   * The hash function need not be cryptographically strong
   * Cassandra and MongoDB use **MD5**
 * Many programming languages have simple hash functions built in (i.e., Java `Object.hashCode()`)